Visualization Foundations

 • interpret patterns, spread, overlap, and separation

-We use the cleaned dataset prepared in the previous lesson.
+We use the wrangled dataset prepared in Chapter 04.

 import pandas as pd